 The idea of making biscotti cookies has always both intrigued and intimidated me.
-My son, Blake, is absolutely crazy for the delicious, once-obscure Italian specialty cookies though, so I have been ineluctably driven to figure out how to make them for quite some time now…
+I have been ineluctably driven to figure out how to make them for quite some time now…

 Turns out, making biscotti cookies was considerably easier than I ever imagined.
 I now wish I would have made them years ago...